 Some inconveniences may result from this type of organization.
 For example, should the trust estate acquire property, the local property tax board may attempt to deny property tax exemption on that property.
 Some people may not join or stay with the church if the church is not a n incorporated 501(c)(3) or 508 church.
 Etc. I would be glad to discuss any and all questions you may have concerning these matters.

 I will discuss with you how to open a bank account, buy real estate for a meeting house, property tax exemption, and all other matters of concern for you.

-Once you have filled out the Questionnaire and understand the basics of what you are going to do, the next step is the preparation of documents which (1) declare that the church is not a legal entity and prove that the church is, pursuant to the First Amendment, not a part of or subject to the jurisdiction of the legal system, (2) name the trustor, trustee, and beneficiary and their powers and functions, (3) give the legal and biblical principles upon which the church relies in establishing the trust relationship, etc.
+Once you have filled out and returned Questionnaire 1 and understand the basics of what you are going to do, the next step is to fill out Questionnaire 2, which goes into more detail on essential matters, and return the completed to the ministry.
+I will review and discuss completed Questionnaire 2 with you.
+Once it is determined that you have a good understanding of what you are doing, the final step is the preparation of documents which (1) declare that the church is not a legal entity and prove that the church is, pursuant to the First Amendment, not a part of or subject to the jurisdiction of the legal system, (2) name the trustor, trustee, and beneficiary and their powers and functions, (3) give the legal and biblical principles upon which the church relies in establishing the trust relationship, etc.

 When a church is already established as a legal entity (incorporated, 501(c)(3), 508, unincorporated association, etc.) and owns property in the name of the church, has a bank account in the name of the church, the leaders should carefully move forward considering all relevant facts as she lays the groundwork for the ordering of a new church under Christ and Christ alone.